Andrew Arbuckle (politician)

-Andrew Arbuckle (born 12 April 1944) is a Scottish Liberal Democrat politician, and a former Member of the Scottish Parliament (MSP) for the Mid Scotland and Fife region.
-He was a Fife councillor until 2012.
-He was first elected as a councillor in 1986.
+Andrew David Arbuckle MBE (12 April 1944 – 25 December 2025) was a Scottish journalist and Liberal Democrat politician, who served as a Member of the Scottish Parliament (MSP) for the Mid Scotland and Fife region.
+Arbuckle was first elected as a Fife councillor in 1986 and represented Newburgh until 2012.

-He replaced Keith Raffan at the Scottish Parliament after Raffan resigned in 2005.
+Arbuckle replaced Keith Raffan at the Scottish Parliament after Raffan resigned in 2005.
 Arbuckle failed to win re-election at the 2007 Scottish Parliament election.